-For computer work, filing and other focus-intensive tasks, choose a well-defined light source dedicated to what you are doing.
+For computer work, paperwork, and other focus-intensive tasks, choose a well-defined light source dedicated to what you're doing.
 An adjustable or articulated desk lamp can put light exactly where you need it and support a variety of tasks.
-If your home office has multiple workstations – for example, a desk for computer and phone work, a filing area, and a table for reviewing photos and layouts – set up dedicated task lighting for each station.
+If your home office has multiple workstations—for example, a desk for computer and phone work, a filing area, and a table for reviewing photos and layouts—set up dedicated task lighting for each station.

 03 of 05

-Always consider where your light is coming from.
-A light source set behind you as you work at your computer will almost certainly create annoying glare on your monitor.
+Always consider where your light is coming from: A light source set behind you as you work on your computer will almost certainly create an annoying glare on your monitor.
 Likewise, look out for unintended shadows cast by lamps set up for task lighting.
-For instance, if you write with your right hand, your hand and arm may cast shadows if the task light is also set off on the right.
-Also, consider the location of windows when setting up your work spaces.
+For instance, if you write with your right hand, your hand and arm may cast shadows if the task light is also placed on the right.
+Also, consider the location of windows when setting up your workspaces.

 04 of 05

-Don’t overlook the unique benefit of natural light coming from a window, skylight or another portal.
-Sunlight can produce warm lighting that really improves the work environment.
+Don’t overlook the unique benefit of natural light coming from a window, skylight, or another portal.
+Sunlight can produce warm lighting that improves the work environment.
 On the other hand, you may need to account for direct sunlight that creates overwhelming glare during certain times of the day.

 In general, it's best to have natural light in front of or next to work surfaces and computer screens to avoid glare and maximize your outside views.
-You can also position your workstation... facing north or south so that the sunlight doesn't throw a shadow during any point in the day.
-To accommodate varying levels of brightness during the day, solar shades to soften and reduce the heat without compromising the light and view.
-You can also try a simple blind or even a standing screen which will do a nice job of diffusing sunlight shining into a window.Continue to 5 of 5 below.
+You can also position your workstation facing north or south so that the sunlight doesn't throw a shadow at any point in the day.
+To accommodate varying levels of brightness during the day, solar shades soften and reduce the heat without compromising the light and view.
+You can also try a simple blind or even a standing screen, which will do a nice job of diffusing sunlight shining through a window.Continue to 5 of 5 below.

 05 of 05